meta data for this page

-The following section refers to the WCMS Cockpit.
+The following section about configuration files refers to the WCMS Cockpit.
 This extension will be replaced by SmartEdit and is deprecated since SAP Hybris 6.7.
 SmartEdit will support the old features and new ones.

-- Create new CMS Cockpit configuration files in <extension>\resources\<extension>-config\cockpitgroup:
+- Create new WCMS Cockpit configuration files in <extension>\resources\<extension>-config\cockpitgroup:

 - base_CMSMainPriceChartComponent.xml: if the user is going to search for instances of this component

 - contentEditor_CMSMainPriceChartComponent.xml: if the component is going to be edited in the center bottom area of the cockpit.